conwetlab/WMarket/doc/installation-guide.rst

     >> WMarket External IP: [MACHINE_IP]

-This script will directly configure some preferences with default values (see the *Configuration* section for more info of the described preferences).
+This script will directly configure some preferences with default values (see the :ref:`Configuration <wmarket_configuration>` section for more info of the described preferences).
 Concretely:

 -  A database called ``marketplace`` is created.
 -  Database connection is configured with the administrative credentials you have provided.
+-  Two new folders are created: one for index files and another for media files.
+The permissions of these folders are changed so Tomcat can access them.
 -  Authentication system is configured according to your preferences.
 -  The Marketplace is deployed in Tomcat as ``WMarket``.